 For FortiFone devices on networks that use a different subnet than FortiVoice, the multicast will not make it across the various subnets.
-In deployments using different subnets it is best to use HTTP or HTTPS with Option 66 configured on your DHCP server.
+In deployments using different subnets, it is best to use HTTP or HTTPS with Option 66 configured on your DHCP server.

-The HTTP and HTTPS protocols increase the reliability of the FortiFone devices being able to auto provision across the network.
-Option 66 set on the DHCP server creates an easy way to have all phones directed towards the FortiVoice in order to auto provision.
+The HTTP and HTTPS protocols increase the reliability of FortiFone devices being able to auto provision across the network.
+Option 66 set on the DHCP server creates an easy way to have all phones directed towards the FortiVoice system to complete the auto provisioning.

-This recipe covers the best practices for a large deployment of FortiFone devices with the FortiVoice system.
+This recipe covers the following best practices for a large deployment of FortiFone devices with the FortiVoice system: